OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Use flat Promise chains

 Asynchronous callback functions are one of the strongest features of Node.js.
 However, increasing layers of nesting within callback functions can become a problem.
 Any multistage process can become nested 10 or more levels deep.
-This problem is called as Pyramid of Doom or Callback Hell.
-In such a code, the errors and results get lost within the callback.
+This problem is referred to as a "Pyramid of Doom" or "Callback Hell".
+In such code, the errors and results get lost within the callback.
 Promises are a good way to write asynchronous code without getting into nested pyramids.
 Promises provide top-down execution while being asynchronous by delivering errors and results to next `.then` function.

-Another advantage of Promises is the way Promises handle the errors.
+Another advantage of Promises is the way Promises handle errors.
 If an error occurs in a Promise class, it skips over the `.then` functions and invokes the first `.catch` function it finds.
-This way Promises bring a higher assurance of capturing and handling errors.
+This way Promises provide a higher assurance of capturing and handling errors.
 As a principle, you can make all your asynchronous code (apart from emitters) return promises.
-However, it should be noted that Promise calls can also become a pyramid.
-In order to completely stay away from callback hells, flat Promise chains should be used.
+It should be noted that Promise calls can also become a pyramid.
+In order to completely stay away from "Callback Hell", flat Promise chains should be used.
 If the module you are using does not support Promises, you can convert base object to a Promise by using `Promise.promisifyAll()` function.

-The following code snippet is an example of callback hell.
+The following code snippet is an example of "Callback Hell":

 ```JavaScript
 function func1(name, callback) {